 The Institute has now officially moved to a new office location to accommodate our growth and changing business conditions.
 Our new address is Unit 4, Probuild Commercial Park, 347 James Crescent, Midrand.
 The new offices will allow us to offer additional products and services as we move forward and beyond the current worldwide crisis.

-While current safety concerns mean that we still have only limited access our new premises, we look forward to the time, after the COVID-19 crisis, when all lockdown restrictions are lifted and we emerge as a stronger, more vibrant and more engaging organisation.
+While current safety concerns mean that we still have only limited access at our new premises, we look forward to the time, after the COVID-19 crisis, when all lockdown restrictions are lifted and we emerge as a stronger, more vibrant and more engaging organisation.

 Did you know that the professional designation of the Institute – PMIITPSA (Professional Member of IITPSA) is registered by SAQA on the National Qualifications Framework?
 Did you know that all Professional Members commit to an ongoing programme of CPD (Continuing Professional Development) for the rest of their professional careers?